keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate.md

 * `keptn.sh/container`: Determines the name of the container in the Workload, from which Keptn extracts the version.
    This applies to single- and multi-container workloads.
-If the given container name does not match any container in the Workload no version can be determined.
+   If the given container name does not match any container in the workload no version can be determined.

 Keptn automatically generates appropriate